avm1234567/TermLink/README.md

   - Linux Terminal Support: Adapt client scripts for Linux to interact with the server over LAN.

-  - Shift from teramux to any other platform.
+  - Shift from Termux to any other platform.